mfitz/slakkit/README.md

 ## Installing
-If you want to deploy Slakkit to AWS Lambda, you **must** install into a virtual environment, otherwise the lambda build script will complain (it uses the venv to figure out what to bundle up into the deployment artefact).
+If you want to deploy Slakkit to AWS Lambda, you **must** install into a local virtual environment, otherwise the lambda build script will complain (it uses the venv to figure out what to bundle up into the deployment artefact).
 In any case, using a virtual environment is
 [generally a good idea](https://towardsdatascience.com/why-you-should-use-a-virtual-environment-for-every-python-project-c17dab3b0fd0).